ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 Fast-forward six months.
 While [I'm driving my 26-foot truck from California to Denver](/blog/2020-10-14/move-to-denver/), I got a voicemail from a different claims specialist at State Farm, telling me that they reversed their liability determination.
 After numerous back and forths, I learned that the basis for the change was that the other side didn't accept it.
 No new evidence.
 No reevaluation of the existing evidence.
 Just disagreement by the other party.
 Oh, and they also trumped up bodily injury damages, which was so outlandish that it triggered a heightened-scrutiny investigating by State Farm.
 So here, State Farm already questioned the other party's veracity, but their disagreement was sufficient to overturn the liability determination. _WHAT!?_ I think the epistemological problems here stand on their own without need of further comment.
 And while I might otherwise have been willing to just suck up the injustice, this determination came with a hefty price tag: Even though my policy would be paying out in the immediate term, it would cause my premiums to increase to the point that, over the course of 6 years, I'd be paying an extra $5000.
 So not trivial.

 I engaged an attorney for guidance.
 And I appealed with State Farm's internal "California Department of Reconsideration", which is supposed to be independent and objective.
-In less than 24 clock hours to review all the rich detail I provided, the State Farm California Department of Reconsideration upheld the most recent "all Arthur's fault" determination, citing a bunch of factors that showed a glaring lack of attentiveness to the matter at hand, getting both basic facts wrong, re-asserting claims I proved were physically impossible, re-asserting disputed assertions by the other part as though they were incontestable facts, and applying the wrong state law.
+In less than 24 clock hours to review all the rich detail I provided, the State Farm California Department of Reconsideration upheld the most recent "all Arthur's fault" determination, citing a bunch of factors that showed a glaring lack of attentiveness to the matter at hand, getting basic facts wrong, re-asserting claims I proved were physically impossible, re-asserting disputed assertions by the other part as though they were incontestable facts, and applying the wrong state law.

 So now I'm continuing to pursue a potential legal avenue, while trying to see if I can escalate through State Farm's own management chain.